Bill Paxon

 Leon William Paxon (born April 29, 1954) is an American lobbyist and former member of the United States House of Representatives from New York.
 From 1989 to 1999, he served five terms in Congress.

 Early life

 Paxon was born in Akron, New York, near Buffalo.
 At the age of 15, Paxon volunteered for the first congressional campaign of former Buffalo Bills quarterback Jack Kemp.
-Kemp, decades later, was the Republican vice presidential nominee in 1996.

 Paxon graduated from St. Joseph's Collegiate Institute high school in 1972, and then from Canisius College.
 He was elected to the Erie County Legislature in November 1977 at the age of 23, making him the youngest member ever when elected.
 In addition, he holds honorary doctorates from Daemen College, Roberts Wesleyan College and Canisius College.

 Political career

 Paxon was a member of the New York State Assembly from 1983 to 1988, sitting in the 185th, 186th and 187th New York State Legislatures.

 Congress

+Following Kemp's announcement not to seek re-election to a tenth term, Paxon ran successfully for the open seat.
 He was elected to the 101st, 102nd, 103rd, 104th and 105th United States Congresses, holding office from January 3, 1989, to January 3, 1999.
 Paxon chaired the Republican House Leadership committee during the 105th Congress.
 In 1992, Paxon was elected to chair the National Republican Congressional Committee.